AdaCore/spark2014/docs/lrm/source/statements.rst

    actual parameter, name resolution rules and dynamic semantics as pragma Assert.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.9 LR Pragmas Assert_And_Cut and Assume have the same syntax as pragma Assert.
+Covered by another TU

 .. _assertcutinv_proof_semantics:

 .. centered:: **Verification Rules**

 #.
-The verification rules for pragma Assume are significantly different to that
+The verification rules for pragma Assume are significantly different to those
-   pragma Assert.
+   of pragma Assert.
 [It would be difficult to overstate the importance of the difference.]
 Even though the dynamic semantics of pragma Assume and pragma Assert are identical, pragma Assume does not introduce a corresponding proof obligation.
 Instead the prover is given permission to assume the truth of the